M City – Phase 1

 Unique Geometric Presence

 Our project for the Garden City addresses the ambitions of this nascent urbanism.
 We recognize that this site will play a key role in the formation of Mississauga’s urbanized centre.
 We also believe it will be a model for intensification, by offering high-quality amenities at levels of density that are new to Mississauga.
 The tower, intended as the highest part of the whole M City development, will have a unique geometry that redefines Mississauga’s skyline and befitting its role as a beacon for the entire area.
-Its characteristic undulating geometric presence is a series of twisted horizontal bands that form the entire shaft of the tower.
+Its characteristic undulating geometric presence is a series of twisted horizontal bands that form the entire shaft of the condominium.

 Continuous Balconies